foldda/charian/README.md

 Imagine you're moving house and have various household items to be moved to a new place: you would firstly pack these items into boxes then hand them over to a courier company which would manage the transportation, and once the boxes are delivered to the new place, you would unpack the boxes and placing the items to their designated places.

-Exchanging data using Charian is easy to understand because the process is similar to the process of moving house, except in this case we are packing and moving data items.
+Exchanging data using Charian is similar to packing and transporting household stuff of moving house, except in this case we are packing and moving data items.
 In this case, a data-sending client would -

-1) obtain an Rda container object,
+1) create an Rda object and use it as a container,
 2) use the Setter methods to “pack” data items that require transfer into the container, and then
 3) use the ToString method to convert the container to an RDA string.